{pf: the poetry peeps peruse potluck}

 …to Poetry

 Today the Poetry Seven are also poem-ing in honor of a birthday!
-My NPM project is daily tricubes along with Very Bad Drawings (TM), but in the spirit of wanting to bring a gift to my friend, I’ll spare our birthday girl my artwork and share recent garden snap instead.
+My NPM project is daily tricubes along with Very Bad Drawings (TM), but in the spirit of wanting to bring a gift to my friend, I’ll spare our birthday girl my artwork and share a recent garden snap instead.
 Happy Birthday to Sara Lewis Holmes, who is a bright spark, shining undiminished even in darkness – living aglow not “in spite of” but living into her Because.
 Farsee-er, questioner, somesuch-er, friend – may you continue to live all the days of your life.
 Love you, Sara.

 iris awake